 Remember to give priority to international students and those who are Work-Study eligible.
 Check with the Financial Aid office if a student is uncertain about their status.

 Part-time job fair

 Career Services hosts a part-time job fair at the beginning of each school year.
 Both on- and off-campus employers are invited to participate.
-Contact Career Services to register at x 7547 or email@example.com.
+Contact Career Services to register at ext.
+7547 or firstname.lastname@example.org.